-Optional Short-Term Disability does not cover pre-existing conditions.
-A pre-existing condition is any injury, sickness, or related medical condition for which you have had medical treatment, consultation, care or services, including diagnostic measures, or for which you took prescribed drugs or medicines in the three months just prior to the effective date of coverage and if the disability begins in the first 12 months after your effective date of coverage.
+Optional Short-Term Disability has a pre-existing condition limitation.
+A pre-existing condition is any injury, sickness, or related medical condition for which you have had medical treatment, consultation, care or services, including diagnostic measures, or for which you took prescribed drugs or medicines in the three months just prior to the effective date of coverage and if the disability begins in the first 6 months after your effective date of coverage.